Our Heavenly Plum Kuchen is a moist, fruity cake bursting with plum flavor. It was passed down through generations and loved by kids and adults like.

 This recipe comes courtesy of Linda Ruth of Peterborough, New Hampshire, and was featured in our cookbook, The Old Farmer’s Almanac Reader’s Best Recipes.

 “Kuchen” is the German word for “cake.”
 The German phrase “Kaffee und Kuchen” refers to a sort of afternoon coffee break when folks get together to share cake and good conversation.

 “When I was a child, in mid-1960s, our minister’s wife shared this recipe with us.
-Our whole family loved this creamy, fruity, crunchy dessert.
-When everyone started getting computers, we transferred the recipe from index card to computer file, and we lost it when our computer crashed.
-Years later, I did a recipe search for “Heavenly Plum Kuchen” –and lo, I found it online!
-It just proves that you can find anything on the Internet.
-Thank you, Marge Kling!”
+When everyone started getting computers, we transferred the recipe from index card to computer file, lost it, and then re-discovered it years later!
+Our whole family loved this creamy, fruity, crunchy dessert.”

 For video instructions for this recipe, click here!